glutanimate/advanced-previewer/README.md

 This add-on was originally developed on a commission by [BB on the Anki support forums](https://anki.tenderapp.com/discussions/add-ons/8504-100-for-add-on-developer).
 The card reviewing feature introduced in the latest update was commissioned by another fellow Anki user who would like to remain anonymous.
 I would like to thank both of them for their great ideas and generous support in writing this add-on.

-If you have an idea for an add-on or new feature, please feel free to reach out to me on [Twitter](https://twitter.com/glutanimate), or at <em>ankiglutanimate [αt] gmail . com</em>
+If you'd like to hire my services to work an add-on or new feature, please feel free to reach out to me on [Twitter](https://twitter.com/glutanimate), or at <em>ankiglutanimate [αt] gmail . com</em>

 Licensed under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl.html).